Geosb/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository was created to for capstone projects
+This repository was created for capstone projects